 On our website (MetroAtlantaHome.com) you can view all the properties in Metro Atlanta listed on FMLS.
 As a registered user, you can also save your custom searches and favorite listings.
 Since we have a second MLS in Atlanta (Georgia MLS), you’d need to use a different site that pulls specifically from GAMLS in order to search those listings.
 Good news!
 Our dual MLS search portal allows you to browse listings from both MLSs on one site, so there’s no need to go back and forth.

 Who will keep me updated when new listings hit the market?

 Once you’re working with one of our agents, that agent will make sure you’re getting regular updates of new property listings.
 We can send you listing alerts directly from the MLS, or go through them manually to pick out only the best matches before we send them to you.
 It really just depends on your personal preferences.
-Some buyers don’t want multiple email listing alerts per day from both MLSs, so we can cut down on the frequency of those updates, if you like.
-If you enjoy using other websites or smartphone apps like Zillow, Realtor.com, Redfin, etc., you don’t have to stop.
-Whatever you find most useful and helps us locate the perfect home for you, is what you should use!
+Some buyers don’t want to receive multiple email listing alerts per day from both MLSs, so we can cut down on the frequency of those updates (if needed).
+If you prefer using other websites or smartphone apps like Zillow, Realtor.com, Redfin, etc., you don’t have to stop.
+Whatever you find most useful and helps us locate the perfect home for you, that is what you should use!